 Bird Watching in Scottsdale, Arizona

 This desert city has a love affair with water.
-Green golf courses and lots of mini lakes and ponds.
-Lush green and warm sunny weather attracts winter tourists from all around the Northern Hemisphere ("snow birds").
+Green golf courses and lots of mini-lakes and ponds.
+Lush green lawns and warm sunny weather attract winter tourists from all around the Northern Hemisphere ("snow birds").
 But, the ponds also offer habitat for hundreds of real birds many of which migrate long distances from the northern United States and Canada.

 American Widgeon